Op-Ed

 One of the best parts of my job representing Iowa in Congress is meeting with familiar faces on Capitol Hill.
 It’s a reminder of why I am grateful to serve our families, farmers, businesses, and rural communities – a responsibility that I take very seriously.
 The other week, I had the chance to do just that when the Sioux Center Chamber of Commerce made the trip out to Washington, D.C.

 The American economy is powered by small businesses.
 According to the U.S. Small Business Administration (SBA), there are over 33 million small businesses nationwide that employ more than 61 million Americans – accounting for nearly 46% of all U.S. employees and more than 43% of our nation’s Gross Domestic Product (GDP).
+American businesses stand at the cutting edge of new breakthroughs, innovative technologies, and enhanced efficiency that make our country one of the most competitive in the world.

 Over the last few years, the agriculture economy has taken a turn for the worse.
 Commodity prices have fallen below producers’ break-even points, our agricultural trade deficit has eclipsed $43 billion, farm debt stands at a record $540 billion, and inflation combined with high interest rates continue to squeeze profit margins.
+A recent report from Purdue University also found that three in every four farmers expect conditions in the farm economy to deteriorate in 2025.

 There are many reasons to pass the Farm Bill this year.
 Prices for corn, soybeans, and other commodities have fallen well below producers’ break-even point, over 100 million birds – including turkeys, broilers, and layers – have been infected by bird flu since 2022, and net farm income is estimated to fall by $10.2 billion this year alone.
+Inflation also remains a painful tax on our farmers who already face unnecessary and punitive red tape like WOTUS and looming expirations on important pro-growth tax provisions in 2025.